lornajane/streamdeck-tricks/README.md

 # StreamDeck Tricks

 This repo holds the one-of-a-kind project that drives my streamdeck application.
+It is not intended for general use, and is just released to allow community members to improve their own knowledge and tooling.
+That said, I'm happy to review any issues and pull requests, but please be aware that I'm unlikely to merge or implement any changes that don't help my own workflow.

+If you use this repository to improve your streamdeck workflow, you are encouraged to do the same thing - share your configuration and let others know how you made your stream more awesome!

 ## Fabulous Libraries That Made This Project Possible